victorbuttignon/victorbuttignon.github.io/README.md

 - Data analynsis from CENSO Escolar (Educational database) for terciary organizatins

 **Ambientare** *(August 2024 - Noevembre 2024)*
-- Data analysis from Belo Monte usin in Brazil
+- Data analysis of Belo Monte hydroelectric plant in Brazil
+- Propose a new data structure that helps in the analysis of Norte Energia’s big data
 -

 **Arandu** *(May 2024 - September 2024)*